Cohost onboarding

 Your opinion is highly relevant.
 It should not dominate.
 The guest's voice gets the most room.
 Yours is the second-most-important voice in the room.

-If Sam drops (you're now the host)
+If Sam drops, you are now the host

 It happens.
 Power blip, network failure, sudden tech failure.
 If Sam disappears mid-show: